-How to designate the
+How to designate

 classes of goods and services adequate?
 How do you write your trademark wording accurately?